 - Reading.
 There’s lots of evidence that suggests reading is one of the most important things to do with your child prior to starting school.
 Children that grasp reading early are much more likely to succeed in the core subjects in school and more easily identify letters.
 It doesn’t have to be heavy on the academics, so I suggest finding stories that are fun and likely to engage the imagination.

 - Apps.
-There’s not a lot of research out there about apps in early years development and I certainly to do not agree with children turning into tablet zombies, but some of the interactive storytelling apps are really fun, engaging the imagination, while interacting with technology at the same time.
-Our favorite at the moment is Sofia the First: Story Theater.
+At the time of writing this, there’s not a lot of research out there about apps in early years development and I certainly to do not agree with children turning into tablet zombies, but some of the interactive storytelling apps are really fun, engaging the imagination, while interacting with technology at the same time.

 - Just go with it.
 When your bundle of joy engages with his imagination while referring to a leaf as an ice-lolly, resist the temptation to immediately correct him to inform him exactly what kind of leaf it is.
 Instead ask him questions.
 What flavor is the ice-lolly?
 What does it smell like?
 This gives them permission to be creative and allow their magical world to last a little longer.

 - Curiosity/Problem-Solving.
 Kids love to ask the ‘Why’ question.
 Before responding to ‘what happens to the sun at nighttime’ ask them to guess first.
 You might get some really imaginative responses.
 Also, if they say ‘What are you doing Daddy’, ask them to tell you what they think you’re doing.
 Get them to develop comfort in problem-solving independently from the adult.
 This includes letting a child occasionally get frustrated as they figure out that new toy.